jup-ag/space-station/docs/dex-integration.md

 ### Rust SDK
 - [Your SDK should implement the following interface](#).
 - We are soon migrating to a Rust SDK and so are asking all integrated DEXes to create a Rust SDK version or give access to the code for us to include.

-### Security Audit

-- If you're not using Solana's audited SPL token swap (https://github.com/solana-labs/solana-program-library/tree/master/token-swap), we ask that you get your code audited.

 ## AMM Interface